 What is the Maximum Number of Guests I Can Have in My Party?

-The most disappointing of all the Park Pass System rules is not being able to park-hop.
+One of the best things about the park reservation system is the ability to go to more than one park per day.
+Thankfully, park hopping is back at Disney World making this now possible.
 This is a big deal since many people love to spend the morning at one park and then head to another one in the afternoon and evening.

 Checking Your Existing Park Reservations